codecrafters-io/build-your-own-kafka/stage_descriptions/produce-04_ps7.md

 ## Notes

-- You'll need to implement log file writing using Kafka's binary log format.
-- Records must be stored in RecordBatch format with proper CRC validation.
+- On-disk log files must be stored in RecordBatch format with proper CRC validation.
 - The offset assignment should start from 0 for new partitions and increment for each subsequent record.
 - The official docs for the `Produce` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Produce).
 Make sure to scroll down to the "Produce Response (Version: 11)" section.